MarvNC/jpdb-freq-list/readme.md

 ### [Install](https://github.com/MarvNC/jpdb-freq-list/raw/master/jpdb-freq-list.user.js)

+# JPDB Frequency List

+A frequency list generated using most of the jpdb corpus can be found in the [releases](https://github.com/MarvNC/jpdb-freq-list/releases).
+It is not exhaustive, as there is no deck available for the entire corpus.
+However it covers about 95% of the entries on JPDB and has over 34万 entries.

 # JPDB Deck to Yomichan Frequency List Userscript

-This userscript generates frequency lists compatible with Yomichan using [jpdb](https://jpdb.io).
+This userscript generates frequency lists compatible with [Yomichan](https://foosoft.net/projects/yomichan/) using [jpdb](https://jpdb.io).

 ## Usage